 Even after a company rebounds once the ransom is paid, that business may face litigation by customers, employees, and shareholders.

 To protect themselves, companies can provide life lock and credit monitoring to those who had their data stolen, which protects the individuals from identity theft and the company from liability.

 “If a consumer had personal information exposed and the company offered them the life lock protection, and they can’t show they suffered financial damage, then the lawsuit may be unsuccessful,” he added.

-To read more, view the Texas Lawyer article “With Looming Attack and Litigation Risk, Lawyers Say Every Business Should Buy Cybersecurity Insurance” and “Your Business Client Needs a Cybersecurity Insurance Policy Now.”
+To read more, view the Texas Lawyer articles “With Looming Attack and Litigation Risk, Lawyers Say Every Business Should Buy Cybersecurity Insurance” and “Your Business Client Needs a Cybersecurity Insurance Policy Now.”
 Please note a subscription is required to view these articles.

 John M. Jackson has represented clients in patent litigation and complex commercial litigation matters in federal and state courts throughout the country, and in the International Trade Commission (ITC).
 He has represented clients in patent infringement lawsuits involving software, internet applications, consumer electronics, oil drilling technology, mechanical devices, chemical compositions, and business methods.
 In addition to his intellectual property practice, John co-chairs the Firm’s Cybersecurity Litigation Group and counsels clients concerning data privacy issues.
 He has earned certification as a Certified Information Privacy Professional (CIPP/US) and a Certified Information Privacy Manager through the International Association of Privacy Professionals.

 For questions regarding cybersecurity and risk mitigation, contact John at email@example.com.